 - b.
 How the Lead Agency measures and tracks results of their fiscal management practices.
 Describe: The Quality Assurance team evaluates internal controls using our program integrity procedures, utilizing a combination of centralized and local case reviews to identify error trends, identify root causes, and develop solutions to the root causes.
 DCFY updates policies and procedures based on these evaluations and provides outreach to providers to assist with compliance.
 The DCYF Fiscal Review Team provides outreach and assistance to contractors to assist with any compliance issues identified during the fiscal review process. - c.
 How the results inform implementation.
 Describe: DCYF makes changes to the professional development and training process to improve staff skills and accuracy.
 Staff training is in a continuous improvement cycle and evolves with staff needs, changes in rule, or areas of improvement identified in monthly audits.
 The Department continues to improve processes and internal controls and create and deliver staff training based on current data trends and patterns. - d.
 Other.
-Describe:

-10.1.4 Identifying risk

-Describe the processes the Lead Agency uses to identify risk in the CCDF program including:

-- a.
-Each process used by the Lead Agency to identify risk (including entities responsible for implementing each process).
-Describe: DCYF assesses risk through internal audits of eligibility cases and providers, external audits (Improper Payments Information Act (IPIA) Federal audit conducted every 3 years, Statewide single audit is a state audit conducted annually by the State Auditor's Office), calibrations among auditors and among lead workers, and a non-concur process where eligibility workers can dispute an audit finding, which is then reviewed by a panel. - b.
-The frequency of each risk assessment.
-Describe: Four eligibility cases per worker are audited monthly by the QA eligibility auditors.
-The provider auditors conduct 200+ audits per month.
-IPIA audits are conducted every three years, and SAO audits are annual.
-Overpayments are analyzed and calibrated monthly. - c.
-How the Lead Agency uses risk assessment results to inform program improvement.
+Describe: Click or tap here to enter text. - 10.1.4 Describe the processes the Lead Agency uses to identify risk in the CCDF program. - a.
+How the Lead Agency assesses risk (For example, what risk factors are reviewed?
+What framework is used?)
+Describe: DCYF assesses risk through internal audits of eligibility cases and providers, external audits (IPIA, SWSA), calibrations among auditors and among lead workers, and a non-concur process where eligibility workers can dispute an audit finding, which is then reviewed a panel. - b.
+Who conducts the risk assessment (roles)?
+Describe: The team consists of an administrator, a policy analyst, an audit supervisor, six eligibility auditors, and six provider auditors.
+The non-concur team includes three program administrators, the policy analyst, the audit supervisor, and the child care subsidy manager.